-The Executive Board's main role is to prepare an ongoing 3-year business plan in line with the Bank's strategic objectives and ensure that targets are met, to ensure compliance of the Bank's operations with laws, regulations, business plans and policies at any given time.
-The Credit Committee's main role is to approve lending and ensure that the Bank's loan portfolio and credit risk remain in compliance with its credit risk policy and risk appetite.
-The Committee makes individual credit decisions, credit limits for customers, credit quality and large exposures, among other things.
-The Risk & Finance Committee primarily reviews market and liquidity risk and is responsible for formulating risk limits for these factors for the Bank.
-The Risk & Finance Committee also covers counterparty risk, reviews various rules and policies regarding risk, review the ICAAP methodology and scenarios and reviews the Bank's market risk, liquidity risk and economic capital policies.
-The Operational Risk Committee makes decisions on operational risk issues and reviews the effective implementation of the operational risk policy.
-The Project Committee selects, prioritises and oversees key projects that support the Bank's strategy.
+The Executive Board serves as a forum for discussion about business opportunities and challenges, approves funding for larger projects, and serves as a decision-making platform on matters that do not fall within the remit of other committees.
+The main role of the Executive Board is to ensure compliance of the Group's operation with laws, regulations, business plans and policies of the Bank at any given time.
+There are four sub-committees at the Executive Board level; Credit Committee, Risk & Finance Committee, Operational Risk Committee and Project Committee.
+The Credit Committee's main role is to ensure that the Group's loan portfolio and credit risk remain in compliance with its credit risk policy and risk appetite.
+The Credit Committee is responsible for significant credit decisions, credit limits for customers, credit quality and large exposures.
+The Risk & Finance Committee primarily provides governance oversight of market and liquidity risk as well as formulating risk limits for these factors for the Board of Directors.
+The committee also has oversight of counterparty risk, reviews various rules and policies regarding risk, reviews ICAAP methodology and scenarios, and reviews the Group's market risk, liquidity risk and economic capital policies.
+The Operational Risk Committee is a forum for discussion and decisions on operational risk issues and review of the effective implementation of the operational risk policy of the Bank.
+The Project Committee selects, prioritises, oversees and supports the Group's major projects and digital transformation projects as well as promoting their success.